 - Students investigate Canadian cultures, their own personal identity and value, and communicating with peers of different cultures

-Part Two CREATING A KIDS’ GUIDE CONTENT
+Part Two CREATING THE KIDS’ GUIDE TO CANADA

 - Students inquire into the land and people of their school community

 - Students create introductions using hand-made or digital tools of their choice, and in a language of their choice

 - Teachers post student artifacts on AKGTCanada website (not students)

 - Teachers use Digital Human Library to find other teachers across Canada

 - Teachers connect classes for inter-cultural conversations and deeper learning

 - Connections use a variety of methods: phone, snail mail, parcel post, email, radio, audio and video recordings, video conferencing and online collaborations if possible.

 - Canadian, First Nation, Métis, and Inuit communities in every part of Canada